 During the KPT tests, there were also problems related to the COVID and public order situation in the country, creating an unsafe environment for the team in charge of testing the performance of the cookstoves.
 This period coincided with the assassination of the then president and several reports of kidnappings throughout Haitian territory.

 Confidence/precision level

-To estimate the sample size necessary a 90/10 confidence level, the following equation was used:
+To estimate the sample size necessary for a 90/10 confidence level, the following equation was used:

 n=N*Z2*p*qe2*N-1*Z2*p*q